UMNLibraries/mdl_search/README.md

 `docker-compose exec -e "RAILS_ENV=test" web respec`

 ## Troubleshooting

 * [MySQL] If you run into issues with the database, try nuking the db volumes and restarting:
   * `docker-compose down -v; docker-compose up`

+# Testing

+A complete test environment comes package with `mdl_search`.
+This includes a test Solr instance as well as a separate running web application test instance.

+To run the test suite: `./docker-compose-test rspec`

+Note: The `./docker-compose-test` simply executes commands against the `web` service running in your app and sets the Rails Environment to "test".
+If, for some reason, you wanted to index content against the test solr instance (there is a test solr instance), you can

+### Watching Your Functional Tests (Helpful for Debugging)

+The Reflections `docker-compose.yml` comes equipped with a selenium server running VNC.
+To watch Selenium as it drives the test browser, install a [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) and connect it to `http://localhost:5900` with the password "`secret`".

 # Docker Help